Flowers are nice, but for a last-minute win, nothing beats a gift of a 1871 Club Premium Membership, GIFT a Membership Today

-But even in areas that aren’t seeing added pressure, late-season gobblers can be tough.
-Most have been bumped a time or two and have already heard a lot of artificial yawping.
-It’s a tricky phase of the season.
-But you can still get it done, according to our experts, and the odds of tagging a whopper tom may even be better now.
-Here are their top tips, plus a few of my own, for dealing with late-season birds in general, and for putting a tag on even the most pressured public-land toms.
+But why should any of that stop you if you've still got a tag in your pocket?
+You can still get it done, according to our experts, and the odds of flopping a whopper tom may even be better now.
+Here are their top tips, plus a few of our own, for dealing with late-season birds in general, and for putting a tag on even the most pressured public-land toms.

 3. Hunt midmorning for public-land toms.